‘I recommend it highly’: Rochester pediatrician eager for approval of COVID vaccine for children 6-months and up

 Pfizer’s request for emergency use authorization of its vaccine means one of the nation’s youngest age groups would be eligible for shots as soon as the end of this month.

-Maureen Hickey teaches pre-school at Winton Road Nursery School and has anxiously awaited a vaccine for her students 4 years and under.
+Maureen Hickey teaches pre-school at Winton Road Nursery School and has anxiously awaited a vaccine for her students four and under.

 In December, Pfizer announced that two doses of its vaccine did not provide a strong enough immune response in 2-4 year-olds, prompting the company to add an additional third shot to the trial.